 Document Purpose Enterprise Digital Engineering Framework To outline KiwiRail's DE vision and overarching objectives.
 To provide guidance as to where specific detail can be found in other documentation.
 Digital Engineering Information Standard - Part 1 (Management) Outlines the process of how information is managed and consumed within the context of a project.
 Digital Engineering Information Standard - Part 2 (Technical) Outlines the details of how information should be produced by an author to meet KiwiRail's information requirements.
-Subsurface Utilities Identification and Modelling Guidance Note How to identify, model and transmit subsurface utility information to KiwiRail within a project.
-Spatial Capture Framework Outlines how spatial information is to be captured, created, referenced, and controlled.
-Asset Data Dictionary Outlines all the possible asset types, and their associated attribution requirements.
-GeoDocs Guidance Note Supplementary document which covers off the correct usage of the CDE, including details of the background processes for those wanting additional detail.
-Revizto Guidance Note How KiwiRail standardise the use of Revizto across the KiwiRail projects portfolio.
-Digital Design Management Guidance Note Outlines how the DE tools & processes of KiwiRail's DE Framework can be embedded within the design phase of a capital project to support & enable design management fundamentals.
-Project Digital Engineering Execution Plan (DEXP) Outlines how Digital Engineering will be completed throughout the scope of the engagement, responding to the requirements outlined in the EIR.
-Outlines the roles and responsibilities within the supplier's organisation and can be used as a form of assessment for the tender submission process.
-Pre-contract is to be prepared by the supplier, and the post-contract is collaboratively developed between KiwiRail, its partners and the supplier.
-Project Information Protocol Provides additional clauses which enable the scope of Digital Engineering to be amended to the contract.
-Information Delivery Schedule Details the level of information need, required against asset data dictionary classifications, throughout the project lifecycle.
-Specifies the types of asset classifications expected throughout the scope of the project.
-Project Information Requirements (PIR) Includes general project information, including scope, stakeholders and high-level delivery milestones.
+Asset Information Requirements Outlines all the possible asset types, and their associated attribution requirements.
+Project Project Information Protocol Provides additional clauses which enable the scope of Digital Engineering to be amended to the contract.
+Project Information Requirements (PIR) Includes general project information, including scope, stakeholders, and high-level delivery milestones.
 Outline the overarching project specific digital initiatives for implementation on the project.
 PIR explain the information needed to answer or inform high-level strategic objectives within the appointing party in relation to a particular built asset project.
 PIR are identified from both the project management process and the asset management process. (extract from ISO) Exchange Information Requirements (EIR) Breaks down the overarching project objectives in the Project Information Requirements into the requirements of each engagement within a project at a detailed level.
 Details the expectations of information delivery against the project milestones.
 EIR set out managerial, commercial, and technical aspects of producing project information.
-The managerial and commercial aspects should include the information standard and the production methods and procedures to be implemented by the delivery team. (extract from ISO)
+The managerial and commercial aspects should include the information standard and the production methods and procedures to be implemented by the delivery team. (extract from ISO) Information Delivery Plan (IDP) Details the level of information need, required against asset data dictionary classifications, throughout the project lifecycle.
+Specifies the types of asset classifications expected throughout the scope of the project.
+Outlines an exhaustive list of digital artifacts required for project close out.
+Guidance Notes Digital Design Management Guidance Note Outlines how the DE tools & processes of KiwiRail's DE Framework can be embedded within the design phase of a capital project to support & enable design management fundamentals.
+Revizto Guidance Note How KiwiRail standardise the use of Revizto across the KiwiRail projects portfolio.
+Tucana Guidance Note Supplementary document which covers off the correct usage of the CDE, including details of the background processes for those wanting additional detail.
+Subsurface Utilities Identification and Modelling Guidance Note How to identify, model and transmit subsurface utility information to KiwiRail within a project.
+Spatial Capture Framework Outlines how spatial information is to be captured, created, referenced, and controlled.
+Resources • Construction Delivery Matrix (CDM) Helps to facilitate a discussion between the designers and contractors around which piece of information can be used for pricing and construction setout.